GEOLYTIX/xyz/readme.md

 ## [Security](#security)

+We are using the [fastify-auth](https://github.com/fastify/fastify-auth) module for authentication in XYZ.
+All authentication is handled in XYZ's [auth.js](https://github.com/GEOLYTIX/xyz/blob/master/auth.js) module.

 By default the framework is public with full access to all data sources defined in the environmental settings.

 By setting the LOGIN key in the environmental settings with a PostgreSQL connection string (plus table name seperated by a |) it is possible to restrict access.
 The table is an access control list (ACL) which must be stored in a PostgreSQL database.